Last Updated: February 15, 2022

 The Irish-born holiday is celebrated around the world from Dublin to Tokyo.
 Mega parades are held in major U.S. cities with a large population of Irish people such as NYC, Chicago, and Savannah, GA.
 Parades with marching bands and floats became an American tradition after Irish emigrants introduced St.Patrick’s Day.
 But the original holiday in Ireland was a somber one to commemorate the death of the patron St. Patrick on March 17, 461 AD.

-The shamrock is a three-leaf clover, an important symbol in Ireland, and to the Irish Catholic faith.
 While St. Patrick was preaching Christianity throughout Ireland, he used the three leaves to explain the Holy Trinity of the Father, Son, and Holy Spirit.
 Each year in March, shelves around the world are stocked with shamrock novelties, and you can get a Shamrock Shake made with mint ice cream at McDonald’s.

-Hundreds of castles are scatted about the countryside in Ireland.
-Many of them are now in ruins, but with a little imagination, grandeur, as well as a sense of historical importance, comes to mind.
-A good example of one such castle is the Dumanase Castle in County Laois.
 Cahir Castle in the town of the same name is well-preserved and has a working drawbridge and moat.
 And if you’re still looking for accommodations in Ireland check out the castle hotels in Lough Eske Castle in County Donegal or Ashford Castle in County Mayo.

-The Irish have the gift of gab, and it is said that you can also if you kiss the famous Blarney Stone.
-The legendary stone of eloquence can be found at the top of Blarney Castle, one of Ireland’s best.
-The block of Carboniferous limestone was built into the castle in 1446.
 Millions of visitors flock to the castle each year, and many celebrities have kissed the Blarney Stone.
 In 2010, the castle’s owner told the Irish Times that to his knowledge, no one had ever gotten sick from kissing the stone.
-Nevertheless, putting the stone aside, the castle and gardens are a lovely place to visit.
+Nevertheless, putting the stone aside, the castle and gardens are lovely places to visit.

-Irish food is hearty, tasty, and comforting.
-Dishes like Irish stew, corned beef and cabbage, and Irish soda bread are popular around the world.
-Black pudding and blood sausage are regional foods originating in Ireland and the UK.
-Potatoes have long been a staple for the Irish and are included in many traditional dishes including Irish stew and coddle made with sausage, bacon, and potatoes.
+Potatoes have long been a staple for the Irish and caused a myriad of problems when the Potatoe Famine occurred in Ireland between 1845-52.
 When the potato blight hit crops hard in the mid-18th century, the widespread famine led to massive emigration with hundreds of thousands landing at the port of New York just in time to be recruited into the Civil War.

 Irish pubs are definitely one of the things Ireland is famous for.
 They have been replicated around the world, but to experience the real thing, stop in an Irish pub for a pint.